dialog-semiconductor/BLE_SDK6_examples/LPCCSE-107-Accel-Sensor/Readme.md

-# DA14585/DA14586 Reading out an I2C accelerometer and sending notification data
+# Reading an I2C accelerometer and sending BLE notifications

 ---

 ## Example description

-This SDK6 DA14585 example shows how to communicate with an I2C accelerometer sensor.
-The sensor data gets sent over BLE with a notification.
+This example shows how to acquire data from an I2C accelerometer and send the measurements with BLE notifications using a DA14531 or DA14585/586 device.
+This example project also interfaces with an [Evothings](https://evothings.com) app which displays the orientation of the sensor, or you could use a BLE Scanner app to read out the measurements.

 An I2C sensor is not necessary to run this example.
-Defining NO_SENSOR in ADXL345.h disables reading of the sensor.
+Defining NO_SENSOR in ``ADXL345.h`` disables reading of the sensor.
 The application will send an incrementing number over BLE in this case.

 ## HW and SW configuration